pretix/pretix/doc/plugins/exhibitors.rst

 ├ imprint_url                         string                     URL to legal notice page.
 If not ``null``, a button in the app should link to this page.
 ├ privacy_url                         string                     URL to privacy notice page.
 If not ``null``, a button in the app should link to this page.
 ├ help_url                            string                     URL to help page.
 If not ``null``, a button in the app should link to this page.
+├ terms_url                           string                     URL to terms of service.
+If not ``null``, a button in the app should link to this page.
 ├ logo_url                            string                     URL to event logo.
 If not ``null``, this logo may be shown in the app.
 ├ slug                                string                     Event short form └ organizer                           string                     Organizer short form